Discover the Best Beach Towns Near Barcelona: Coastal Getaway Guide

 Tossa de Mar is a town over 60 miles north of Barcelona that can trace its roots back many centuries.
 To get there, just hop on a bus that leaves from Plaça Catalunya and you’ll be there in about an hour and a half.

-This beach town has a blend of pine trees, cliffs, hiking trails, and white sand beaches that makes it a haven for nature lovers looking to spend some time next to the sparkling Mediterranean Sea.
-What really draws people to Tossa de Mar is the village itself, which features cobblestone streets, medieval walls, and an impressive castle overlooking the beach that dates back to the 12th century.
+This beach town has a blend of pine trees, cliffs, hiking trails, and white sand beaches.
+These make it a haven for nature lovers looking to spend some time next to the sparkling Mediterranean Sea.
+What really draws people to Tossa de Mar is the village itself.
+This is because of its cobblestone streets, medieval walls, and an impressive castle overlooking the beach that dates back to the 12th century.

 Walking around the town, you’ll come across beautiful architecture, places to shop, and ample options when it comes to sampling local seafood and Catalan cuisine.
 Tossa de Mar does an excellent job of blending history, art, nature, and gastronomy, ensuring that there’s something for everyone.

-When it comes to water activities, Tossa de Mar has several diving schools where you can try scuba diving or snorkeling.
+When it comes to water activities, there are several diving schools where you can try scuba diving or snorkeling.
 It’s also a popular spot for all kinds of boating, including taking a ride on a glass-bottom boat.

 Who doesn’t love to sunbathe in front of a majestic castle on the beach?
 Photo credit: Manuel Torres Garcia